Heart of Midlothian F.C.: Colours and badge

 The original Hearts football strip was all white shirts and trousers with maroon trimmings, and a heart sewn onto the chest.
 For one season they played in red, white and blue stripes.
 These were the colours of a club called St. Andrew, who had taken their name and colours from the University of St Andrews, that Hearts had absorbed.
 Since then the predominant club colours have been maroon and white.
 The strip typically has a maroon top and a white collar, although the strip was predominantly white in the 2010–11 season.
-The shorts are normally white, although maroon was used in the 2008–09 season.
-The socks are normally maroon with some white detail.
+The club's 2024-25 home shirt was all-maroon.
+The shorts are normally white, although maroon shorts and socks are sometimes worn.

-Hearts' current home kit is all maroon.

 The badge is a heart, based on the Heart of Midlothian mosaic on the Royal Mile.
 There is a tradition to spit on the mosaic when passing, harking back to the days when the city jail stood there.

 For the 2014–15 season the club chose to commemorate 100 years since McCrae's Battalion with not only a commemorative strip, of maroon shirt, white shorts and black socks, but with a commemorative badge as well.
 The club chose to have no sponsor on the home top as a mark of respect to those who had joined the regiment.